eColloquium on Liberty, Democracy and the Rule of Law

-The Centre for Civil Society (CCS) is pleased to announce an eColloquium on The Limits of Democracy scheduled to take place on 2nd August 2020.
+The Centre for Civil Society (CCS) is pleased to announce an eColloquium on Liberty, Democracy and the Rule of Law scheduled to take place on 25th October 2020.

 What is an eColloquium?